 Anyway, I digress.
 When Capella Singapore opened in Sentosa in early 2009 featuring a colonial entrance contrasted against an ultra-modern building where it houses its rooms and suites, the property quickly became recognized as the pinnacle of luxury where Singapore hotels are concerned.
 Even before my blogging days, I would hear colleagues booking rooms here for the Capella experience, even though they don’t really do staycations on a regular basis.
 It didn’t take long until I also booked a room to see how special the experience was.
 Needless to say, it became, at that point, my best hotel stay experience in Singapore but unfortunately, it was a stay I did not manage to document.
 Fortunately, I had the chance to experience the property again recently.

 As an ultra luxury resort, the service level was palpable even days before I stepped inside the lobby.
 Around a week before my stay, I got an email from someone who introduced herself as my “personal assistant” asking me if there was anything I needed during my time in the resort.
-Days later during my actual check-in formalities, a staff member ushered me into the room and carefully explained to me the various room nuances such as the master control panel found on the bedside table and that the free minibar.
+Days later during my actual check-in formalities, a staff member ushered me into the room and carefully explained to me the various room nuances such as the master control panel found on the bedside table and the free minibar.
+Aside from the resort itself, the property also maintains serviced apartments for long stayers called The Club Residences.

 Premier Garden Room at Capella Singapore